roybrouwer/lightning-talks-firebase/README.md

 #### Install Firebase CLI

-Run in `npm i -g firebase-tools` in your terminal
+Run in `npm install -g firebase-tools` in your terminal

 #### Init Firebase tools